Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 ```
 python nuitka-hints.py yourscript.py
 ```
-User plugin ``hinted-mods.py`` detects that Numpy, SciPy and PyQt are required by the script and enables the corresponding plugins
+User plugin ``hinted-mods.py`` detects that Numpy, SciPy and PyQt are required by the script and enables the corresponding plugins.